phaserjs/phaser/README.md

 Updates:

+* Massive thanks to clark-stevenson for doing an amazing job update the TypeScript definitions file.
 * Debug.renderRectangle has a new parameter: filled.
 If true it renders as with fillRect, if false strokeRect.
 * Phaser.AnimationParser now sets the trimmed data directly for Pixi Texture frames.
 Tested across JSON Hash, JSON Data, Sprite Sheet and XML.
 * Game.add.renderTexture now has the addToCache parameter.
 If set the texture will be stored in Game.Cache and can be retrieved with Cache.getTexture(key).